 The tram system in Prague is good value and easy to use to get around.
 You can get tickets from the yellow ticket machines or from inside the many tobacconists.
 Although they do not seem to sell discounted childrens tickets and the shop owners don’t seem all that helpful at assisting you.
 As a bonus, children under 6 can travel for free.

 How to get to Prague

 As we were on our great European Interailing adventure we arrived in Prague by train.
 We had a few delays along the way so turned up late at night at the central train Station.
-It wasn’t easy to find a taxi and we eventually had to call one, after walking around in the dark for about ten minutes.
-If you arrive in daylight I’m sure it’s much easier and you can get public transport to most parts of the city.
+It wasn’t easy to find a taxi and we eventually had to call one.
+After walking around in the dark for about ten minutes.
+If you arrive in daylight I’m sure it’s much easier.
+Or you can get public transport to most parts of the city.

 Most flights will take you to Václav Havel Airport, about 15km from the city and about 25mins in a cab.
 Make sure you have Euros, a taxi can cost up to €30 but an Uber will be cheaper.
-You can also take a bus from just outside the airport which is a lot cheaper but obviously less comfy and direct.
+You can also take a bus from just outside the airport.
+This is a lot cheaper but obviously less comfy and direct.

 In summary, Prague is a great city to visit with kids, the activities listed above are only the tip of the iceburg, there’s Madam Tussauds Prague, Prague Castle, the John Lennon Wall, the Mirror Maze on Petrin Hill and many, many more so what are you waiting for start researching those cheap flights immediately.

-Make sure to Pin for later if you’re planning a trip to Prague with kids.
+Make sure to Pin for later if you’re planning things to do in Prague with kids.